ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 ## 9. Your turn

-> :warning: **No handover this week**, but a working CI/CD pipeline is a **requirement for Milestone 1 (MS1)**.
+> :warning: There is **no handover this week**, but a working CI/CD pipeline is a **requirement for Milestone 1 (MS1)**.
 We **strongly recommend** setting it up now so that linting and tests are enforced from the start.
 Doing it later, closer to the deadline, often leads to a flood of linting errors and formatting issues that are much harder to fix retroactively.

-For this assignment, you need to set up a complete CI/CD pipeline for your project:
+Set up a complete CI/CD pipeline for your project:

-1. **Write pytest tests** for your project functions (at least one meaningful test)
+1. **Create a `ruff.toml`** configuration file for your project
-2. **Create a `.pre-commit-config.yaml`** with the Ruff and pytest hooks shown above
+2. **Create a `.pre-commit-config.yaml`** with the Ruff and pytest hooks shown in section 7
-3. **Create a `ruff.toml`** configuration file
+3. **Write pytest tests** for your project functions (at least one meaningful test)
 4. **Create a GitHub Actions workflow** (`.github/workflows/ci.yml`) that:
    - Triggers on pull requests to `develop` and `main`
    - Runs pre-commit hooks
    - Runs pytest

-**What we will check:**
+**What we will check at MS1**
+- Your repository follows the Gitflow strategy described in section 4 (feature branches, PRs to `develop`, PR from `develop` to `main`)
-- The workflow runs successfully on your PRs
+- The GitHub Actions workflow runs successfully on your PRs
 - Tests are meaningful (not just `assert True`)
 - Pre-commit hooks catch formatting issues
 - Your code follows the Ruff configuration

-## 10. :warning: Project handover & Gitflow expectations

-For your project, you **must** follow Gitflow and general coding practices.
-Here is a reminder of the key expectations

-- All feature branches must be created from `develop` and merged back into `develop` via a Pull Request.
-- At each milestone, create a PR from `develop` to `main` and assign Thomas (`@ThomasVrancken`) and myself (`@Mapirlet`) as reviewers.
-- Your PR must include clear documentation explaining what you did, what changed, and how to test it.
-- **Improperly executed PRs** (e.g., merging directly to `main`, missing documentation, broken CI/CD) will result in **significant point deductions**.
+- :rotating_light: **Improperly executed PRs** (e.g., merging directly to `main`, missing documentation, broken CI/CD) will result in **significant point deductions**
-- No PR before the deadline = no grade for that milestone.

-## 11. Conclusion
+## 10. Conclusion

 In this lab, you learned the foundations of professional software development workflows: